-Day 96 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 96 of a Year Long Road Trip Along America’s Scenic Byways

 Louisiana Bayou Byways

-The dogs and I spent the morning walking the trails and geocaching in Lake Fausse Pointe State Park where we camped last night.
+The dogs and I spent the morning walking the trails and geocaching in Lake Fausse Pointe State Park where we camped last night off the Louisiana Bayou Byway.
 We completed two loop trails for a total of 2.35 miles through the woods.
 In the process we found five caches!
 One trail, Cardinal Run, was aptly named.
 Cardinals were everywhere!
 Too bad I was only carrying my point and shoot camera…close up shots eluded me.
 Upon returning to VANilla, I was able to grab the zoom lens and snap a few good shots of a great blue heron.

 After a lovely, though slightly nippy morning outside, we took the levee road north to Henderson, our next stop on the Louisiana Bayou Byway, where jet boat tours of Atchafalaya Basin leave from McGee’s Landing.
 I pulled off at Pat’s Restaurant to look at a map and get my bearings when a former client Max called.
 This area of Louisiana used to be her stomping grounds.
 She knew exactly where I was, told me to have lunch at Pat’s, check out the dance hall at Whiskey River Landing, and go on the swamp tour.

 The crawfish etouffee at Pat’s was excellent.
 The Cowboys were playing at the same time the Saints were playing, so I settled for Saints football over lunch.
 I returned south about a mile and turned on a gravel road cut over the levee to find Whiskey River Landing on the other side.
 I would have never known it was there!